ItzARubix/JavaOLL/README.md

 # JavaOLL
-An intepreter for [Our Little Language](https://github.com/basvdl97/OLL-Interpreter), written in Java
+An interpreter for [Our Little Language](https://github.com/basvdl97/OLL-Interpreter), written in Java